JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 shiny::registerInputHandler("ml5.class", handler)
 ```

-When the library is loaded the first time it will work but all subsequent attempts will fails.
+When the library is loaded the first time it will work, but all subsequent attempts will fail.

 ```r
 library(ml5)